KowalewskiPawel/RateIT-REST-API/README.md

 # RateIT REST API

-Backend for the RateIT project - interactive platform for sharing cars and motorcycles reviews.
+REST API for the RateIT project - interactive platform for sharing cars and motorcycles reviews.

 ### Installation